oskarszura/oskarszura.github.io/_posts/2016-04-04-modern-css-layouting.md

 .footer { order: 4; }
 ```

-It looks much better than Twitter's Bootstrap grid... but still doesn't resolve all our problems (like two dimensional layouting).
+It looks much better than Twitter's Bootstrap grid.
+It's more semantic and clean.
+It still doesn't resolve all our problems.
+As you've might noticed, we can have control over flex-box only in one dimension.
+We won't be able to control it horizontally and vertically - what is essential for modern website layouting.

 [Can I use 'flexbox'](http://caniuse.com/#feat=flexbox) - global support 94.1% (April 2016)